|

 business - but Edgar had an ambition to become an artist.
 This,

-and after much argument a compromise was agreed and Edgar began
+after much argument a compromise was agreed and Edgar began training

-training as an architect at the Mills and Murgatroyd practice
+as an architect at the Mills and Murgatroyd practice in Manchester.

-in Manchester.
-He went on to work as a designer and architect
+He went on to work as a designer and architect and was active

-and was active in the Manchester area for over twenty years,
+in the Manchester area for over twenty years, though the majority

-Guild (in 1896) who were devotees of the so-called English Arts
+(in 1896) who were devotees of the so-called English Arts and

 of Architects from 1911.
 By 1892 his practice was flourishing

-including furniture, jewellery and metalwork in which the influences
+furniture, jewellery and metalwork in which the influences of

-of the Arts and Crafts Movement and of Art Nouveau are apparent
+the Arts and Crafts Movement and of Art Nouveau are apparent -

-- his work exhibits a fairly clean break with the excesses of
+his work exhibits a fairly clean break with the excesses of Victorian

-Victorian design.
-He went on to design around 100 buildings
+design.
+He went on to design around 100 buildings in Middleton

-in Middleton and around Manchester, ranging from small, simply-built
+and around Manchester, ranging from small, simply-built terraced

-is still an outstanding example Arts & Crafts design and
+still an outstanding example Arts & Crafts design and of his

-of his own personal design capabilities.
-He also designed the
+own personal design capabilities.
+He also designed the Methodist

-Methodist Church in Long Street, Middleton, and Almshouses Wood's
+Church in Long Street, Middleton, and Almshouses Wood's own house,

 Edgar wood died in 1935, by which time he had achieved international